 Looking after your mental health

-Many of the parents we work with tell us that they have, at times, struggled with their mental health.
+Many of the heart parents we work with tell us that they have, at times, struggled with their mental health.
 From the moment you find out your child has a heart condition, you will likely feel many emotions – fear, worry, anxiety and anger to name a few.

 Looking after a sick child can be hard and you may feel like you’re on an emotional roller-coaster.
 It is perfectly normal to struggle with your mental health, but there are plenty of people and organisations who can help.